Governance Process

 Note: the time frame of gov mods to respond may be subject to change if there is a surge in proposals.

-The time of the announcement in #forum-proposals marks the beginning of the 7 day deliberation time.
+The time of the announcement in the #bip-discussion thread marks the beginning of the 7 day deliberation time.
 This is the last chance to debate the proposal and the details of its implementation.

 Proponents are expected to address criticism and consider incorporating it in the final formulation, or include it in the Cons section of the template.